Kings Glen Expectations

 Lost and Found

 Parents are urged to label all articles of clothing so lost items can be quickly identified and returned to the owner.
 Articles found in classrooms are temporarily held by the teacher until identified by the child.
 After a reasonable time, these articles are placed in the "lost and found area" in the cafeteria.
 Lost eyeglasses and jewelry are taken to the main office.
 Children should report lost or found items to the office.
-Parents are welcome to come to school to check for lost items.

 Please do not send party invitations for distribution at school.
 Social arrangements should be made from home to avoid hurting the feelings of classmates, and to limit distractions that detract from the school's academic focus.